 Like most people who find themselves living in Arizona, I am not originally from here.
 In fact, when I moved here as a young bride, I had no idea how to choose plants that would grow here, much less create a lovely garden.
 In fact, in our first home in Phoenix, I managed to kill the existing rose bushes as well as all of the new plants I had bought on my limited budget!
 Motivated by my failures, I was determined to learn how to create a beautiful garden, and this is where the roots of “AZ Plant Lady” began over twenty-five years ago.

-I had a crew that helped me maintain and plant new areas, but I did a lot of the work myself, which enabled me to learn a lot about what worked and what didn’t in the desert landscape.
+After finishing up college with a degree in horticulture, I began working for golf courses, because where else would you need a horticulturist in Arizona?
+I was responsible for everything but the grass, which included hundreds of trees, shrubs, perennials, and yes, even cactus.
+I had a crew that helped me maintain and plant new areas, but I did a lot of the work myself, which taught me what worked and what didn’t in the desert landscape.